oliverstockdale/starter-academic/content/project/vortex-dynamics-in-two-dimensional-superfluids/index.md

 From the superfluid helium experiments, we began to observe some interesting properties about the dynamics of *chiral vortex clusters* (collections of same-sign vortices).
 We found that in a finite temperature superfluid, **all** distributions of chiral vortex clusters expanded to form a Rankine vortex.
 A Rankine vortex can be thought of as a 'super vortex' made up of many vortices that are equally distributed (i.e., a Rankine vortex has a constant vortex density).

 We use a new theory that describes collections of vortices within the superfluid as a fluid in its own right.
-That is, the collection of vortices is thought of as a separate fluid and is goverened by its own Euler equation.
+That is, the collection of vortices is thought of as a separate fluid and is governed by its own Euler equation.
 In this Euler equation, however, there are additional terms that describe the quantum nature of the vortices giving rise to the name *anomalous hydrodynamics*.

 We found that this theory predicts the emergence of the Rankine vortex due to these anomalous terms.
 An analytical solution was found, which also described the Rankine vortex was a universal attractor solution.
 Whilst in classical fluids Rankine vortices are forbidden due to viscosity, they can be supported in superfluids.